Dmitry Alexeenko

 }

-Both of those safeguards exist for the same reason: a loop that won't stop on its own.
+Both guards are there for the same failure: a loop that won't stop on its own.

 But it has a couple of problems: